GemCopeland/personal-website/src/posts/2021-11-04-golden-hill-community-garden.md

 - growth
 ---

 A couple of months ago, we decided that all co-op members should move to a four-day week at no loss of pay.
 We think it's a really important demand, an idea whose time has come, and we wanted to try it out for ourselves.
 So far, it's been super successful.
-We're all feel happier and like we have a better work-life balance, yet we're just as—if not more—productive.
+We all feel happier and like we have a better work-life balance, yet we're just as—if not more—productive.
 I've written a bit more about why we did this over on the [Common Knowledge blog](https://commonknowledge.coop/writing/moving-to-a-four-day-week).

 For myself, I wanted to have a day off for my own practice, to write and to relax.
 I also thought that I could use the time to get more involved in the climate justice movement.
 I immediately went along to a few different remote organising meetings, but they just made me feel even more burnt out.
 It was too close to my day-to-day work, and I just didn't have the energy to spend my free time sitting on the dreaded Zoom.